Lease Vs. Buy A Car

 How to calculate potential savings

-The net price of buying is calculated by adding the upfront costs — down payment, all fees and taxes — lost interest and the market value of the vehicle.
-Compare this number with the net price of the lease which is the combination of the upfront costs, lease payments and lost interest for the lease.
+The net price of buying is calculated by adding the upfront costs — down payment and any relevant fees or taxes — lost interest and the market value of the vehicle.
+The net price of the lease includes upfront costs, lease payments and lost interest for the lease.

 Buying and leasing definitions